 Patent Costs: The Company incurs certain legal and associated costs in connection with its patent applications.
 The Company capitalizes such costs to be amortized over the expected life of the patent to the extent that an economic benefit is anticipated from the resulting patent or an alternative future use for the underlying product is available to the Company.
 The Company also capitalizes legal and other costs incurred in the protection or defense of the Company's patents when it is believed that the future economic benefit of the patent will be maintained or increased and a successful outcome of the litigation is probable.
 Capitalized patent defense costs are amortized over the remaining expected life of the related patent.
-The Company's assessment of the future economic benefit of its patents involves considerable management judgment, and a different conclusion could result in a material impairment charge amounting to the carrying value of these assets.
+The Company's assessment of the future economic benefit of its patents and its evaluation of the probability of a successful outcome of litigation associated with its patents involves considerable management judgment, and a different conclusion could result in a material impairment charge amounting to the carrying value of these assets.

 Royalty Payments: The Company has entered into agreements that provide for royalty payments based on a percentage of sales with certain minimum guaranteed amounts.
 These royalties are accrued based upon historical sales rates adjusted for current sales trends by customers.
-Royalty expense is included in cost of sales in the accompanying unaudited consolidated statements of income and amounted to \$2.0 million and \$1.9 million for the three-month periods ended September 28, 2014 and September 29, 2013, respectively, and \$3.4 million for each of the six-month periods ended September 28, 2014 and September 29, 2013.
+Royalty expense is included in cost of sales in the accompanying consolidated statements of income and amounted to \$1.4 million and \$1.5 million for the three-month periods ended June 29, 2014 and June 30, 2013, respectively.